GLOBAL MARKETS-Dollar slides on data, U.S. growth forecast; oil up

 Crude oil rose after a forecast that U.S. shale oil output would record its first monthly decline in more than four years and on tensions in Yemen, where neighboring top oil exporter Saudi Arabia is embroiled in a civil war.

-U.S. Treasury yields fell after the retail sales data, though prices pared some gains towards the end of the session.
+U.S. Treasury yields fell after the retail sales data added to bets the Federal Reserve was unlikely to increase interest rates in June.

-"It's lower than consensus," said Sean Murphy, a Treasuries trader at Societe Generale in New York about the retail sales number.
-"This is slightly helping to confirm that June might be a little bit too early" for a rate hike from the Federal Reserve.

-Spot gold dropped for a fifth session in six, down 0.5 percent at $1,192.16 an ounce.
-(Additional reporting by Daniel Bases, Ryan Vlastelica and Karen Brettell; Editing by James Dalgleish, Dan Grebler and Meredith Mazzilli)
+Spot gold dropped for a fifth session in six, down 0.4 percent at $1,193.01 an ounce.
+(Additional reporting by Daniel Bases, Ryan Vlastelica and Karen Brettell; Editing by James Dalgleish and Dan Grebler)

 * Rightside Group -on January 20, 2017, co announced an organizational restructuring and cost reduction plan in connection with merger transaction